 The conversation turned to the “emotional load” which is the work (mostly) women do that goes unnoticed.
 The things we have in our head that need thought and planning.
 From world book day, to school projects to remembering who has fallen out with who, or who wanted which advent calendar.

-Currently my fridge is a helpful note from the PTA telling me all the things I need to ‘remember’ before the end of term.
+Currently nestling on my fridge is a helpful note from the PTA telling me all the things I need to ‘remember’ before the end of term.
 These include tombola prizes, some kind of gift, something for a hamper.
-Lord baby Jesus knows.
+Lord baby Jesus knows what else.
 Plus, the Christmas play costumes, class list for Christmas cards, Children In Need cakes and I have a full time job running my own business.

 Enter the sodding Elf On The Shelf, and 25 witty and innovative things to think of, photograph and upload.
 And I get the feeling that most of this isn’t for the children.
 Certainly, some of the more subversive posts are clearly all here for our benefit.
 The social media pressure to be #livingourbestlife is hard to combat.
 But please can we just lie down for a bit.